bytegen-dev/cnft-maker/SETUP.md

 ### Setting Up Credentials

 1. **Create Credential Schema** (Optional)

    - Use the [Credential Schema Builder](https://github.com/bytegen-dev/credential-schema-builder) to create schemas
-   - Note: Schemas must be registered on the credential server before use
+   - Note: Schmas must be registered on the credential server before use

 2. **Issue Credentials**

    - Use the [Credential Issuer](https://github.com/bytegen-dev/issue-veridian-credentials) application
-   - Provide your KERI identifier (AID) from Veridian wallet
+   - Provide your KERI idenifier (AID) from Veridian wallet
    - Select a credential type (Schema SAID)
    - Provide credential attributes
    - Issue the credential